School of Biological Sciences

 Innovative Ph.D. program

-- Approximately four to five years from matriculation to Ph.D.
+- Approximately five years from matriculation to Ph.D.

 - A broad representation of the biological sciences

 - A first year with course work and laboratory rotations in separate phases

 - Emphasis on the principles of scientific reasoning and logic as well as the importance of ethics and effective communication

 - Continued advanced course instruction throughout the graduate curriculum